krkrman/Fatura_Hackathon/README.md

 ## Submitting the solution

-Copy this repository to a repository on your name and add the solution there.
+- Copy this repository to a repository on your name and add the solution there.
 It should be clear how to build and run the project locally. **Please don't FORK this repo**
+- Fill this form with your repo link [submit_form](https://forms.gle/fvnX1fb5kFDVYQae8)
 ## Bonus (don't need to be in the below specific order)

 - A nice splash screen